BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 }
 ```

-Thus, you instruct Restify to only use the repository for users who are admins of your application.
+This instructs Restify to use the repository only for users who are admins of your application.

-## Update Profile using repository
+## Update profile using repository

-By default, Restify will validate and fill only the fields presented in your `UserRepository` for updating the user's
-profile.
-Let's get as an example the following repository fields:
+By default, Restify will validate and fill only the fields defined in your `UserRepository` when updating the user's profile.
+Let's use the following repository fields as an example:

 ```php
 // UserRepository